 produce you’ll get even more.
 If you are willing to do a bit of canning, freezing or dehydrating, you can provide most of the fruits and vegetables your family will need for the entire year.

 Nutrition never even enters into the equation.
 Consider this: 70 years ago an adult woman could get her daily requirement of vitamin A by eating two peaches.
 Today, she would need to eat 53 peaches to get the same amount of vitamin A. This infographic illustrates how nutrition content of our food has changed over the centuries.
 It really is shocking.

-is not just-picked fresh.
+fresh.
 It is usually picked a day or two before reaching the market.
-And who knows how long it was in the stands before you come along to buy it?
+And who knows how long it was in the stands before you came along to buy it?
 Once you taste garden-fresh vegetables, nothing else can compare.

 Save the environment

 You can grow your food chemical-free, which has a lower impact on the environment.
 Bonus: you get organic food at a fraction of the cost of what’s in the store.
 You also have less

 impact on the environment because your food isn’t being shipped in from hundreds of miles away and it’s not consuming energy to keep it in cold storage till it’s ready to be sold.

 and smells of nature are soothing.
 Plus the repetitive nature of gardening chores creates a calm similar to meditation.
 And the creative process of gardening improves mental acuity.

 Just 2.5 hours of moderate-to-intense physical activity a week can make you healthier.
 It can reduce the risk for obesity, high blood pressure, type-2 diabetes, osteoporosis, heart disease,

 are digging into is filled with bacteria and micro-organisms that are beneficial to human health.
 You inhale these organisms while digging in the soil.
 Or they get inside you through cuts on your skin or a